Table Of Contents

 Tam Thai pagoda is also a large pagoda that many tourists choose to visit.
-The pagoda has a 3 door gate and according to Buddhist culture, the main gate is only for the monks while the right gate is for women and the left for men.
-Over time and war, the pagoda has been renovated many times but still retains many ancient Buddhist architectural features.
+The pagoda has a 3 door gate and according to Buddhist culture, the main gate is only for the monks while the right gate is for women and the left is for men.
+Over time and in war, the pagoda has been renovated many times but still retains many ancient Buddhist architectural features.

 4.4.
 Huyen Khong Cave